grafana/tempo/docs/sources/tempo/troubleshooting/metrics-generator.md

 Note that increasing this value allows the generator to consume more spans, but does reduce the accuracy of metrics because spans farther away from "now" are included.

+Spans could also be discarded if the attributes are not valid UTF-8 characters when those attributes are converted to metric labels.

 ### Max active series

 The generator protects itself and your remote-write target by having a maximum number of series the generator produces.